Sitetheory/Sitetheory-Docs/Overview/Stratus-Components.rst

 - data-init-now (Javascript variable)
     - Specify a variable to watch.
 Delays initialization until provided variable exists/if not empty.
 - data-images-link-target (string - default: "_self")
-    - If data-images doesn't have a target, uses this option as it's default instead of "_self" (see: https://www.w3schools.com/tags/att_a_target.asp)
+    - If data-images doesn't have a `browser target <https://www.w3schools.com/tags/att_a_target.asp>`_, uses this option as it's default instead of "_self".
 - data-direction (String - default: 'horizontal')
     - Determine direction of slide movement.
     - Options: 'horizontal', 'vertical'